 Through the Upstream Thinking Project, we are empowering land managers and farmers to move towards more sustainable and regenerative land management and farming practices.
-We work in a whole-farm manner; looking at business plans individually then looking at how we can incorporate reducing runoff, improving soil quality naturally, land shared and spared for nature (on which the food production relies) and looking at how we can make the catchment more resilient to extreme weather.
+We work in a whole-farm manner; looking at farm management as a whole and how we can incorporate reducing runoff, improving soil quality naturally, land shared and spared for nature (on which the food production relies) and looking at how we can make the catchment more resilient to extreme weather.

 We continue to develop new science-led approaches to sustainable farming and land management.
 Have a look at the case study library below to see the different areas of work within the Upstream Thinking Project: